N1coleta/CustomTemplate/README.md

 Create the template, the starter project u want every time you start coding (for me, it includes a few libraries, but u can add whatever)
 <br /> <br />
 Step 1:
 Go to Project Export Template (the third option before the last one).
-Add a name (It will be the final name of the template _so choose wisely_),add an image(optional) and a description (also optional)
+Add a name (It will be the final name of the template _so choose wisely_),add an image(optional and idk why it inverted the colours for me T_T) and a description (also optional)
 If u did everything right, your project should be saved in Visual Studio 2022\My Exported Templates
 <br /> <br />
 Step 2(optional) :